AJAX Pagination with PHP

 HTML Code to Choose Pagination Format

 The following code shows a dropdown with two options for the pagination format.
 The default format is to display all per-page links.
-We call jQuery to change pagination format on the change event of the dropdown options.
+We call jQuery to change the pagination format on the change event of the dropdown options.

 <div id="overlay"><div><img src="loading.gif" width="64px" height="64px"/></div></div>